-The Company, on several occasions, served on various Luxembourg banks the equivalent of writs of garnishment relating to interest payments on Venezuela sovereign bonds and any other funds owned by Venezuela.
+The Company, on several occasions, served on the Luxembourg offices of JP Morgan Chase Bank, N.A.
+(JP Morgan) and Deutsche Bank Trust Company Americas (DBTCA) the equivalent of writs of garnishment relating to interest payments on Venezuela sovereign bonds and any other funds owned by Venezuela.
 These banks were chosen because they are designated as paying agents or transfer agents in listing memoranda relating to various bonds issued by Venezuela and listed on the Luxembourg Stock Exchange.
 The banks continue to deny holding funds for the account of Venezuela, which appears to contradict the information contained in the listing memoranda.
-As a result, the Company intends to have the issue determined by the appropriate court or judge having jurisdiction in Luxembourg over such matters.